Diagnosis

 Before your appointment:

-• Find out any pre-appointment restrictions.
-At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your baby's diet.
+• Find out any restrictions before an appointment.
+At the time you make the appointment, ask if there's anything you need to do before the appointment, such as limit your baby's diet.

-• Make a list of any signs or symptoms your baby is experiencing, including any that may seem unrelated to the reason for the appointment.
+• Make a list of any symptoms your baby is having, including any that don't seem to be related to the reason for the appointment.

-• Make a list of questions to ask your doctor.
+• Make a list of questions to ask your healthcare professional.
 List your questions from most important to least important in case time runs out.

-Some questions to ask your doctor may include:
+Some questions to ask your healthcare professional may include:

 • Does my baby have a cleft lip, cleft palate or both?